Maintaining and migrating IBM MQ

 Any information that applies specifically to an LTS or CD release is marked with the appropriate icon.

-- Maintenance is the application of a fix pack, interim fix or Program Temporary Fix (PTF).
+- Maintenance is the application of a fix pack, cumulative security update (CSU), interim fix or Program Temporary Fix (PTF).

 - For more information, see Applying maintenance to IBM MQ.